Philip Dougherty Tavern

-The Philip Dougherty Tavern, also known as the Humphreyville Hotel, is an historic, American inn and tavern that is located in East Fallowfield Township, Chester County, Pennsylvania.
+The Philip Dougherty Tavern, also known as the Humphreyville Hotel, is an historic inn and tavern in East Fallowfield Township, Chester County, Pennsylvania, United States.

 Situated directly across the road from the Philip Dougherty House, it was added to the National Register of Historic Places in 1985.

 History and architectural features

 This historic structure was built circa 1778, and is a two-story, six-bay, stuccoed, stone structure with a gable roof.
 The Marquis de Lafayette stopped for lunch at the tavern on his grand tour in 1825.

-This property was added to the National Register of Historic Places in 1985.